-The National Board is a part of the National Registration and Accreditation Scheme (the National Scheme) and is supported by the Australian Health Practitioner Regulation Agency (AHPRA).
-The National Scheme has patient safety at its heart.
+The Board is a part of the National Registration and Accreditation Scheme (the National Scheme) and is supported by AHPRA in its regulatory role.
+The National Scheme has public safety at its heart.

 The Australian Health Practitioner Regulation Agency (AHPRA)

-AHPRA administers the National Scheme and provides operational and administrative support to the National Board in their core role of protecting the public.
+AHPRA administers the National Scheme and provides operational and administrative support to the National Boards in their core role of protecting the public.
+AHPRA is responsible for the efficient and effective operation of the National Scheme and is responsible for statutory offence matters, for example, advertising offences.
 Registrants should contact AHPRA for registration and renewal enquiries.

 The Council of Chiropractic Education Australasia (CCEA)